KonstDevelop/Curio_iOS_SDK/README.md

 	}
 	...

+Custom id and CurioSDKDelegate not available for tvOS.

 ###Unregistering from Push Notification Server (if auto push registration is enabled):
 You can call unregisterFromNotificationServer method from your app to unregister your app from Curio Push notification server.
 After calling this method as below, your app will not receive push notifications: